Juniper/terraform-provider-apstra/docs/resources/datacenter_connectivity_template_interface.md

   - none
   - addressed
   - link_local
-- `name` (String) Label used by the web UI on the Primitive "block" in the Connectivity Template.
 - `neighbor_asn_dynamic` (Boolean) When `true`, the BGP process will accept connections from any peer AS.
 - `peer_from_loopback` (Boolean) Enable to peer from loopback interface.
 Default behavior peers from physical interface.
 - `peer_to` (String) Must be one of: